knorrie/network-examples/lxcbird/README.md

     lxcbird:/var/lib/lxc 0-# MIRROR=http://ftp.nl.debian.org/debian lxc-create -t debian -B btrfs -n birdbase -- -r jessie

+### Configure the network and openvswitch up/down script

 In `birdbase/config`, lxc-create has put some basic configuration.
 The networking configuration has to be set up now, so we can test our connectivity and install some extra software.
 To be able to do so, I'm going to configure it with an IPv4 and IPv6 address in the range of vlan10, and point my default gateway to the lxc host system.

 In the config file, instead of...